Effective Date: November 17, 2021

 - help with our marketing efforts;

-- help us improve our services
+- help us improve our services.

-The Cookies on our Site may collect information such as:
+What type of information do Cookies collect?
+The Cookies on our Sites may collect information such as:

 - IP addresses assigned to the computers and other devices you use;